 It's important to play in 'clean' environments so avoiding public dog parks and day cares for young puppies is advisable, this includes playing with dogs who frequent these places.

-We offer a variety of classes for puppies from our Level 1 Obedience Class thru Outdoor Socialization Outings.
+We offer a variety of classes for puppies from our Pup Start Class thru Outdoor Socialization Outings.
 Check our website for details.